William-g7/BC-Cancer-Event-Management-System/StandUpDocuments/Week-1-September-09-retrospective.md

 - **Areas for Improvement:**
   - Take a more proactive role in group activities and help drive the project progress.
   - Set aside more dedicated time for learning React and TypeScript to ensure a deeper understanding.
+- **Feedback and Suggestions:**
+  - It would be beneficial to have a clearer division of tasks, allowing each team member to focus on specific components, which could enhance efficiency.
+- Implementing regular check-ins to discuss progress and challenges might help ensure everyone is aligned and prevent delays.

 ## Overall Team Assessment